 The isolation typical of Vancouver winters went long this year.
 Many in the Lower Mainland of British Columbia are tentatively heading back to restaurants after months of staying away due to COVID.
 The delay of summer owing to cooler weather and social distancing closures has Vancouverites feeling even more pent-up, and it’s no surprise that people are searching for Vancouver restaurants with patios open for dine-in.

-COVID has led governing officials to rethink certain restrictions surrounding alcohol consumption and outdoor dining.
-While the city council is still deciding on whether or not people should be allowed to drink in parks and public areas (North Vancouver has allowed it), lawmakers are in the process of loosening the laws surrounding patio permits for restaurants.
+COVID has led governing officials to rethink certain restrictions surrounding alcohol consumption and outdoor dining, and the city council has decide that we can now drink in certain parks.
+The troubles may be letting up, but the weather is just getting nicer, so patios will still very much be on the agenda.
 The benefits of maintaining social distance while being outside during this time are obvious, and the city could soon seen a bloom in the way that restaurants are set up for outdoor eating.
 What they decide to do in the rainy Vancouver winters, of course, is another question all together.

 There are already some amazing patio locations throughout Vancouver that are only getting more appealing now that restaurants are reopening.
 Here is a list of patios open now in Vancouver so you can enjoy that sweet West Coast sunshine while savouring some of the best food the city has to offer.